 - Communal hors d’oeuvres normally served at cocktail hour will be replaced by a small bite or “amuse-bouche” presented at the start of your meal, after being seated in the dining room.

 - Dinners are three fixed courses, save for dietary restrictions and allergies.
 Printed menus will be made available for breakfast (one course) and dinner.

-- Our naturalists will be working hard to provide opportunities for guests to visit different areas of the island.
+- Our naturalists are hard at work providing opportunities for guests to visit different areas of the island.
 Seating will be limited on the truck benches so that all guests are spaced appropriately apart.
+We are mandating that masks must be worn when there are more than four passengers on truck benches.
 Please see any staff member to sign up for a given day’s tour(s).
 Naturalists reserve the right to offer tours to guests with earlier departure dates, thus making it more likely that all guests have an opportunity to explore.

 - Guests will not be permitted in the cab (interior) of the truck.

 - Please let our naturalists, or other staff, know ahead of time if you require help getting on and off the flatbed, so that they can prepare.

 - Between each tour, our naturalists will need time to properly clean the tour trucks.